Liftric/DIKit/README.md

 Dependency Injection Framework for Swift, inspired by [KOIN](https://insert-koin.io/).

+Basically an implementation of a service-locator pattern, living in the application context.

 ## Basic usage

 1. Define a sub `DependencyContainer` (basically some sort of module declaration):